 - Start by removing any moss that has crept in during the Summer.
 We recommend using Zero Lawn Moss.
 Zero Lawn Moss will start to work over night attacking moss right down to the root.

 - 24 hours later, give the lawn a good feed.
 Zero Lawn Feed will not only feed your lawn for the next 3 months, but it will also suppress moss creeping back.
 Ensuring a green lawn all Winter long, with little work required come February.

-- September is one of the best months to sow a new lawn or reseed bare patches in your existing lawn.
+- September is one of the best months to sow a new lawn or reseed bare patches in your existing lawn. the ground is still warm enough to allow the seed to germinate and knit lawn patches together.
 Use Green Velvet lawn seed to create the perfect lawn.
-This seed produces a hard-wearing, rich green, lawn that is easy to maintain yet ideal for children and pets to play on.
+This seed produces a hard-wearing, rich green lawn that is easy to maintain and tough enough for children and pets to play on.

 Sow and Grow

 - September is an ideal time to sow a wide selection of edible (herb and vegetable) and flowering plants from seeds.
 Simply sow the seeds in a pot of compost, cover with cling film and watch them grow.
 Once they begin to shoot, replant them in a larger container.

 - Plant Japanese onion sets over the next couple of weeks.
 If planted now, you will be rewarded with a picking of young, fresh green shoots in early spring and full sized onions in April and May.

 - Plant autumn and winter vegetable plants now.
 Plants such as winter cabbage, Chinese cabbage, purple sprouting broccoli, lettuce and iceberg lettuce can all be planted during September.